danielgray2/mapbox-oculus/README.md

 using AR.
 If these packages are included, they will cause errors.

 ## Step 9: Configure MRTK Settings
-In the project window, go to Scences > Sample Scene.
+In the project window, go to Scences > MapboxTestScene.
 Once it loads, there should be a gameobject called MixedReality Toolkit.
 Click on it.
 A window should appear that says that no configuration has been assigned to MRTK.
 Assign the MRTK-Quest Profile.